eaglerock1337/marks.dev/site/storytime.md

 sleep 7200
 ```

 Ah, my favorite part of this script.
 We all know that [cron](https://en.wikipedia.org/wiki/Cron) is for wusses and real sysadmins keep track of arbitrary scripts running inside open terminal windows.
 Including the time and a comment letting the user know you're waiting is smart, since a terminal doing nothing could be misconstrued as one that is frozen.
-Too bad you're letting the user you're sleeping for an hour when you're really sleeping for two.
+Too bad you're telling the user you're sleeping for an hour when you're really sleeping for two.

 ```bash
 x=$(( $x + 1 ))